Doctors Note Logo

 Understanding Cardiology: Why Your Doctor Suggests ACV

-Apple cider vinegar may modestly support heart function by improving cholesterol levels, blood pressure and blood sugar control while also offering antioxidant and weight management benefits alongside prescribed treatments.
-There are several factors to consider.
+Apple cider vinegar (ACV) may modestly support heart health by helping improve cholesterol, blood pressure, and blood sugar levels, while also providing antioxidant and weight management benefits when used alongside prescribed treatments.
+However, proper dosing, safety precautions, potential drug interactions, and timing matter—and ACV is not a replacement for medical care.

 answer background